-Editing text files can often require repetitive actions, which can be slow and error-prone.
-Vim includes a powerful macro system that extends upon named registers introduced in the previous chapter.
+Editing text files often requires repetitive actions, which can be slow and error-prone.
+Neovim includes a powerful macro system that leverages the named registers that were introduced in the previous chapter.

-So what is a macro?
-Interacting with Vim to perform a task involves typing a sequence of keys.
-Those keys can be concatenated together into a string, which defines the specific sequence of keys required to perform our task.
-This string can be stored in a named register, just like any string.
+Performing tasks in Neovim generally involves typing sequences of keys.
+The sequence of keys that are typed to perform a specific action can be concatenated together into a string that defines the specific sequence of keys required to perform our task.
+This string can be stored in a [[named register]], just like any string.

 The difference between a macro and any other string is how that string is interpreted when retrieved from the register.
-When we execute a macro, Vim interprets the string in the specified register as a sequence of commands as if we were typing them.
+Whereas pasting text from a register inserts that text into the buffer, when executing a macro Neovim interprets the string as a sequence of keys and executes each as if we were typing them.

 Macros are quite powerful, and are useful for solving quick one-off editing tasks as well as for executing common tasks across multiple files.

-One of the nice things about Vim macros is the ease with which they can be created, which is the topic of the next section.
+One of the nice things about Neovim macros is the ease with which they can be created, which is the topic of the next section.